Classification of Self-Dual Vertex Operator Superalgebras of Central Charge at Most 24: Even

 \section{Even \VOSA{}}

-In the following, using the results from \autoref{sec:voas}, we describe the internal structure of the even part of nice, self-dual \svoa{}s of central charge $c\in8\Ns$, i.e.\ nice \voa{}s with representation category $\mathcal{C}(2_{\II}^{+2})$.
-We shall use this in \autoref{sec:class} as one of the two main tools to classify the nice, self-dual \svoa{}s of central charge~$24$.
+In the following, in analogy to \autoref{sec:holvoa} and again using the results from \autoref{sec:voas}, we describe the internal structure of the even part of nice, self-dual \svoa{}s of central charge $c\in8\Ns$, i.e.\ of nice \voa{}s with representation category $\mathcal{C}(2_{\II}^{+2})$, and based thereon their self-dual extensions.
+We also explain how to enumerate these \voa{}s based on this structure.
+We shall use these results in \autoref{sec:class} as one of the two main tools to classify the nice, self-dual \svoa{}s of central charge~$24$.